bartbilliet/BotFramework-FreshDeskChannel/README.md

       "Status": 4
     }
   ```
+- The channel can listen for [proactive bot messages](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-proactive-message) for a configurable number of days, without receiving new incoming customer messages on the FreshDesk ticket.
-- Added extensibility for pre-processing of messages before they are sent to the Bot Framework, and post-processing on the bot responses.
+- Extensibility for pre-processing of messages before they are sent to the Bot Framework, and post-processing on the bot responses.
 This allows for extensibility by sending messages through a Logic App connector, Azure Function, or other API integrations and can be used in scenarios such as for example translating bot messages.
   The extensibility is offered by setting the keys **PreProcessingExtensibility** and **PostProcessingExtensibility** in the Settings.json to the URL of your API which should accept the POST method.

-  The **pre-processing** extensibility API will (as an example) receive following object as POST data:
+  The **pre-processing** extensibility API will receive following object as POST data:
     ```json
   {
         "TicketId": int,